We will be open to pitches for the entire month of April 2020.

 1. You're welcome to pitch books on newer games, just nothing that came out in the last year.

-- We'd love to see some pitches in game genres we haven't gotten to explore yet.
+- We'd love to see some pitches in game genres we haven't explored yet, or from new angles.

-- We seem to get extra excited when you show us that (1) you are serious about ambitious, thoughtful, researched writing AND (2) you write in a voice that is not overtly academic/jargony.
+- We get extra excited when you show us that (1) you are serious about ambitious, thoughtful, researched writing, AND (2) you write in a voice that is not overtly academic/jargony.

 - Sometime we'd love to do another book in the Spelunky vein in which a game creator writes about their own game.
 Sometime we'd love to do a visual "graphic novel"-style exploration of a game in the tradition of Understanding Comics.